Gemini (astrology): Mythology

 In Babylonian astronomy, the stars Pollux and Castor were known as the Great Twins.
 Their names were Lugal-irra and Meslamta-ea, meaning "The Mighty King" and "The One who has arisen from the Underworld".
-Both names are titles of Nergal, a major Babylonian god of plague and pestilence, who was king of the underworld.
+Both names are titles of Nergal.
+Also could be referencing Zeus and Hades.

-In Greek mythology, Gemini is associated with the myth of Castor and Pollux.
-Pollux was the son of Zeus, who seduced Leda, while Castor was the son of Tyndareus, the king of Sparta and Leda's husband.
+In Greek mythology, Gemini is associated with the myth of Castor and Pollux, a pair of twins conceived by different fathers.
+Zeus, who seduced Leda and conceived Pollux while Tyndareus, the king of Sparta and Leda's husband, conceived Castor.
 When Castor died, because he was a mortal, Pollux begged his father Zeus to give Castor immortality, which was done through uniting them together in the heavens.

 In popular culture

 NASA named its two-person space capsule Project Gemini after the zodiac sign because the spacecraft could carry two astronauts.

+Google named its current family of large language models, which launched in 2023, Gemini.